fmadio/pcap_flow/README.md

 ### TCP Output format

 The default TCP Output format is a flat linear file of the re-assemabled TCP stream.
-However with the --tcpheader flag each succesfully re-assembled stream contains a header which makes the outputed TCP stream "TCP Stream PCAP".
-The header is
+However with the --tcpheader flag each succesfully re-assembled TCP segment contains a header making the outputed TCP stream "TCP Stream PCAP".
+The header format is:

 ```